Two-Week Portugal Road Trip, with Stopovers in Spain and France

 7th Day: Vilamoura Beach

-The Vilamoura beach is between the mouth of Vilamoura marina and fishing port of Quarteira.
-Since it was just in front of our hotel, we spent a day there again.
+The Vilamoura beach stretches between the entrance of Vilamoura marina and the Quarteira fishing port.
+As it was right in front of our hotel, we decided to spend another day there.

 Vilamoura Beach, Portugal